Diagnostic microbiology: Multiple loci VNTR analysis

 Multiple-locus VNTR analysis is a test used to detect variable number tandem repeats, which act as a DNA fingerprint in microbial diagnostics.

 DNA sequence-based methods

 Multi-locus sequence typing

 Multilocus sequence typing (MLST) is the sequencing of numerous loci to diagnose an organism by comparing DNA sequences to a database of known organisms.
 This method is often used to compare isolates or strains of the same species to see if they are indistinguishable or different from each other.
 This is common for tracking food-borne illnesses and public health outbreaks.
 Most MLST assays are published in scientific journals so consistent methods are used worldwide.
 There are also public databases available for tracking and comparisons.

 Single-locus sequence typing

-Single-locus sequence typing (SLST) is the sequencing of a single locus of an organism to produce data that can be used for strain-level comparisons between isolates of thes same species.
+Single-locus sequence typing (SLST) is the sequencing of a single locus of an organism to produce data that can be used for strain-level comparisons between isolates of the same species.